The Omran ♦ Nelson Speaker Series: Innovative Parent Education for All

-Open to the public, this new speaker series explores a range of parent education topics and philosophies.
+Open to the public, this speaker series explores a range of parent education topics and philosophies.
 It is designed to provide opportunities for parents, educators and the community at large to practice life-long learning, whether about Montessori and other educational philosophies and programs, or about parenting in general.

-With financial support from this fund, we intend to bring outstanding thought leaders to the South Shore, who—in the tradition of Maria Montessori and Sue Omran—challenge, inspire and guide us to become the best educators and parents we can be.
+Thanks to the outpouring of generosity from donors, the Omran ♦ Nelson Speaker Series has been established in memory of our friends and former teachers, Sue Omran and Brien Nelson.
+With financial support from this fund, we intend to bring outstanding thought leaders to the South Shore, who—in the tradition of Maria Montessori —challenge, inspire, and guide us to become the best educators and parents we can be.

 Deepak Chopra, M.D is the founder of the Chopra Foundation and the author of more than 65 books, including numerous New York Times bestsellers.
 A Fellow of the American College of Physicians, his medical training is in internal medicine and endocrinology.
 He is also a professor at the Kellogg School of Management at Northwestern University and at Columbia Business School, Columbia University.
 Learn more about Deepak Choprahere.